HL7/fhir-shorthand/input/pagecontent/index.md

 * concept[Sirsasana] ^definition "An inverted asana, also called mudra in classical hatha yoga."

 ```
-> **NOTE**: FSH does not support definition of relationships between local codes, such as parent-child (is-a) relationships.
+> **Note:** FSH does not support definition of relationships between local codes, such as parent-child (is-a) relationships.